ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 enough reports and the leader must have obtained the helper's encrypted output share (see {{pa-aggregate}}).
 In general, the procedure by which the aggregators verify and aggregate reports depends on parameters carried by the collect request.
-This procedure is described below in {{pa-aggregate}}.

 ### Collect Request

-[TODO: Decide whether to specify things in terms of functions. @ekr pointed out that it would be clearer to just talk about protocol messages.]

-The collect protocol is an iterative procedure driven by the collector and parameterized by a PDAParam.
-At a high level, it proceeds as follows.
-First, the collector initializes local per-protocol state using the corresponding PDAParam.
-This state object has the following member functions:

-- CreateRequest(): Creates a PDACollectReq object, defined below, that is sent to the leader to complete one iteration of the protocol.
-Along with any protocol-specific parameters, the message specifies a time interval `[batch_start, batch_end)` that determines the batch of reports to be aggregated.
-It must be that `batch_end - batch_start >= PDAParam.batch_window` and `batch_start` and `batch_end` are multiples of `PDAParam.batch_window`.
+A collect request is associated with a PDA task.
+Along with the task ID, the request includes a time interval that determines the batch of reports to be aggregated.
+To make a collect request, the collector issues a POST request to `[leader]/collect`, where `[leader]` is the leader's endpoint URL.
+The body of the request is structured as follows:

 ~~~
 struct {
   PDATaskID task_id;
   Time batch_start;  // The beginning of the batch.
   Time batch_end;    // The end of the batch (exclusive).
-  PDAProto proto;
+  PDAProto proto;    // [TODO: Remove and use PDAParam.proto]
   select (PDACollectReq.proto) {
     case prio: PrioCollectReq;
     case hits: HitsCollectReq;